kbase/kb_sdk/doc/Docker_deployment.md

 2. Add proper JSON input to work/input.json
 2. docker run --name mymodulename -v work:/kb/module/work mymodulename async
 3. Look in work/output.json for output

-For docker related development questions and common issues, a great resource is this article: [Docker for Development: Common Problems and Solutions](https://medium.com/@rdsubhas/docker-for-development-common-problems-and-solutions-95b25cae41eb?_tmc=Diy2bNEQqG5t8sSbcMW6T5Us4KCmgsInjBviObh0atg&mkt_tok=3RkMMJWWfF9wsRonuqTMZKXonjHpfsX57u8lXqCzlMI%2F0ER3fOvrPUfGjI4AS8VqI%2BSLDwEYGJlv6SgFQ7LMMaZq1rgMXBk%3D#.pwg4oa1ew)

-## FAQ

-#### During the Docker build, I get this error: IOError: [Errno 13] Permission denied: '/tmp/kbase/[ModuleName]/.git/config.lock'

-Add a .dockerignore file to skip .git files.
-You should also skip any other OS specific files.
-Soon we will try to provide a standard .dockerignore and .gitignore files generated as part of the kb-mobu init.

-####  How can I see the tools that are available in the KBase base image?

-If you have deplbase pulled down locally, you can do this...

-        docker run -it —rm kbsae/deplbase:latest

-Then you can navigate around to see what is present.
-You can also look directly at the docker file used to build the runtime here: https://hub.docker.com/r/kbase/runtime/~/dockerfile/

-There are some tools also installed by the standard KBase services, but if you have a specific version of a tool you would like to use, then it would probably be best to install it yourself.

-#### Are the KBase boostrap repository third party dependency scripts being used in the current Docker base image setup?

-Not entirely, so don't use the bootstrap repo as a reference for what is installed.

-#### Are there any size constraints for the images that we create?

-Not yet, but there will be one soon.
-Ideally keep images under 10GB.
-If you have large amounts of reference data that will not fit within the 10GB, then please contact us directly.
-We are working on alternative ways to handle reference data that are still being tested and documented, so do not add this data directly to your image.